moooninjune/SEED-labs/lab4/lab4-task7.md

 #it won't print (I am not sleeping!)
 #bc it's actually sleep :(
 ```

+- When a `Set-UID` program is executed by a user who is neither the owner nor root, it still runs in the environment of the owner (the `Set-UID` program's owner).
+Therefore, any `LD_PRELOAD` set by the caller is ignored.

 ---
 ### Observation:
 When `myprog` runs, it uses the environment (including `LD_PRELOAD`) of its owner, not the user who executed it.